-INSTRUCTOR: Darlene Horseman PHONE: 780-539-2889 OFFICE: C-303 E-MAIL: dhorseman@gprc.ab.ca OFFICE HOURS: Wednesdays & Fridays - 1 1:30 to 2:30 & after class or by appointment
+INSTRUCTOR: Darlene Horseman PHONE: 780-539-2889

+OFFICE: C-303 E-MAIL: dhorseman@gprc.ab.ca

+OFFICE HOURS: By appointment.

 CALENDAR DESCRIPTION:

 Introductory Cree I is a general introduction to Plains Cree (Y dialect) grammar, and vocabulary with an emphasis in the practice in speaking and working in the language laboratory.